 The following guide discusses how to use S-Docs in Lightning and how to edit a template in Lightning.

-If you have not already created an S-Docs button for your page layout, you will need to add a custom button.
-(Note that the S-Docs button comes prepackaged for many standard objects, such as Opportunities, Contacts, and Accounts; however, you still need to add the button to your page layout for these standard objects).
-To create a new button, you'll need to go to Setup > Customize> YourObjectNameHere> Buttons, Links & Actions.
+If you have not already created an S-Docs button and added it to your page layout, you will need to add a custom button (Note that the S-Docs button comes prepackaged for many standard objects, such as Opportunities, Contacts, and Accounts; however, you still need to add the button to your page layout for these standard objects).
+To create a new button, you'll need to go to Setup > Object Manager > ObjectNameHere > Buttons, Links & Actions.

-You can then click on New and fill in the fields as in the following screenshot.
-You'll need to modify the button link per your object.
+Click on New Button or Link and fill in the fields as in the following screenshot.
+You'll need to modify the button link per your object's API name.
 In this case, our object is a Product (API name Product2), so we used:

 Select the button from the Mobile & Lightning Actions box in the toolbar and add it to the Salesforce Mobile and Lightning Experience Actions box in the page layout.